cloudtrax/docs/api/vouchers.md

 ### list all vouchers for a given network
 `GET /voucher/network/<network-id>/list`

-List all vouchers for the given network.
-Includes all created vouchers, whether partially completed or not.
+List all vouchers for the given network, whether partially completed or not.

-Note that deleted and expired vouchers remain in the system indefinitely, with their `status` field marked appropriately, and are only expunged completely once `purge_days` have expired.
-Vouchers that have been manually cancelled also remain in the system, with the field `cancelled` marked as `true`, until similarly expunged.
+Deleted and expired vouchers remain in the system indefinitely, with their `status` field marked appropriately, and are only expunged completely once the period `purge_days` has expired.
+Vouchers that have been manually cancelled similarly remain in the system until expunged, with their `cancelled` field set to true.

 ##### example request